justinkelly/Relais-PDS-login/README.md

 # Setup

-Copy the fiels `PDS.pm` and `illrequest.pl` onto a webserver that can run perl scripts.
+Copy the files `PDS.pm` and `illrequest.pl` onto a webserver that can run perl scripts.

 ## illrequest.pl